National Express Coventry

 National Express Coventry is a bus operator providing services in Coventry.
-It is a subsidiary of National Express operating on the operators licence of National Express West Midlands.
+It is a subsidiary of Mobico Group operating on the operators licence of National Express West Midlands.

 History

-In October 1986 the bus operations of the West Midlands Passenger Transport Executive were separated into West Midlands Travel to comply with the Transport Act 1985.
+In October 1986, the bus operations of the West Midlands Passenger Transport Executive were separated into West Midlands Travel to comply with the Transport Act 1985.
 In April 1995 West Midlands Travel was sold to National Express and in September 1996 was re-branded as Travel West Midlands.

-In November 2002 the Coventry depot attained a more local identity and began trading as Travel Coventry.
-In February 2008 it was re-branded as National Express Coventry.
+In November 2002, the Coventry depot attained a more local identity and began trading as Travel Coventry.
+In February 2008, it was re-branded as National Express Coventry.

-Network review
+National Express Coventry first took delivery of battery electric buses in the form of ten Alexander Dennis Enviro400EV double-decker buses built to 'Platinum' specification in August 2020, being delivered alongside a larger order for the West Midlands operation.
+These ten buses, as well as depot infrastructure to support them, were funded with a £2.2 million grant issued in 2019 from the UK government's Ultra-Low Emission Bus Scheme.
+Secretary of State for Transport Grant Shapps later announced in January 2021 that Transport for West Midlands (TfWM), as well as the local Oxfordshire County Council, were both to receive £50 million each of funding from the Department for Transport to convert Coventry to one of the United Kingdom's first two 'all-electric bus cities', operating all bus services entirely using electric buses.

+The funding secured by TfWM was used in January 2022 to order a further 130 Alexander Dennis Enviro400EVs and associated depot infrastructure for National Express Coventry, intended to replace the same amount of conventional diesel-powered double-deckers operated by the company.
+The first 50 buses from this order entered service in November 2022, with the order eventually completed in September 2023, resulting in National Express Coventry's fleet being converted to operating with 80% zero-emissions buses.